 Bridges currently runs a product management team in the mobile division of Nuance Communications, a global technology company.
 His career has arced from professional services to engineering, starting with statistical software and moving to speech recognition and mobile phone applications.
 Bridges’ love for the outdoors grew during his experiences with the Johns Hopkins University Outdoors Club.
 His free time is often spent running the streets and trails near his home in Peterborough, or else hiking, skiing, cycling, or swimming.
 He is happiest when sharing these pursuits with his wife and their two daughters.

-Jane is “of counsel” with the law firm of Gardner, Fulton & Waugh, PLLC, in Lebanon, N.H.
+Jane is “of counsel” to the law firm Dummond Woodsum, in Lebanon, N.H.
 She is the retired city solicitor for the City of Claremont and a former general counsel of Peerless Insurance Company, and she has served four terms in the N.H.
 House of Representatives.
-Jane has been a volunteer for the Monadnock Conservancy since 1989.
-Over the years, she has also served on the Keene Conservation Commission and the Zoning Board of Adjustment, as well as on land use planning subcommittees for both the Southwest Regional Planning Commission and the Keene Master Plan Committee.
-A graduate of Tufts University and UNH Law School, she lives in Keene.
+Jane has been a volunteer for the Monadnock Conservancy since 1989, and is a current member of the Keene Zoning Board of Adjustment.
+Over the years, she has also served on the Keene Conservation Commission as well as on land use planning subcommittees for both the Southwest Regional Planning Commission and the Keene Master Plan Committee.
+A graduate of Tufts University and the Univerisy of New Hampshire Franklin Pierce School of Law, she lives in Keene.

 Jeanne is an artist who paints from her studio/gallery at Pipe Dream Farm and exhibits throughout New England and abroad.
 After teaching art at Keene High School and serving as fine art department chair, she moved forward to in her career as a full-time artist.
 An avid equestrian, Jeanne, along with her family, enjoys exploring the hills, forests, and farmland of the Monadnock region — great inspiration for her paintings.
 Jeanne has served on the Town of Swanzey Planning Board and the Open Space Committee, which she chaired.
 She has lived with her husband on their farm in Swanzey for 40 years.